List of Catholic martyrs of the English Reformation

 The Catholic martyrs of the English Reformation are men and women executed under treason legislation in the English Reformation, between 1534 and 1680, and recognised as martyrs by the Catholic Church.
 Though consequences of the English Reformation were felt in Ireland and Scotland as well, this article only covers those who died in the Kingdom of England.

 On 25 February 1570, Pope Pius V's "Regnans in Excelsis" bull excommunicated the English Queen Elizabeth I, and any who obeyed her.
-This papal bull also required all Catholics to rebel against the English Crown as a matter of faith.
+This papal bull released her subjects from allegiance to her.
 In response, in 1571 legislation was enacted making it treasonable to be under the authority of the pope, including being a Jesuit, being Catholic or harbouring a Catholic priest.
-The standard penalty for all those convicted of treason at the time was execution by being hanged, drawn and quartered.
+The standard penalty for men convicted of treason at the time was execution by being hanged, drawn and quartered.
+Women were burned at the stake.

 In the reign of Pope Gregory XIII (1572–85), authorisation was given for 63 recognised martyrs to have their relics honoured and pictures painted for Catholic devotions.
 These martyrs were formally beatified by Pope Leo XIII, 54 in 1886 and the remaining nine in 1895.
 Further groups of martyrs were subsequently documented and proposed by the Catholic bishops of England and Wales and formally recognised by Rome.